 Key Takeaways:

-- The English lavender species (Lavandula angustifolia) are the most hardy of all lavender species, able to tolerate winter frosts, snow, wind and deer and rabbit resistance.
+- The English lavender species (Lavandula angustifolia) is the most hardy of all lavender species, able to tolerate winter frosts, snow, wind, and deer and rabbit resistance.

 - English lavenders are hardy to zone 5 and can be grown in a temperate climate.